by Dr. Lawrence Wilson

 A heart attack is an interruption of the blood supply to the heart.
 It is also called a myocardial event or myocardial infarction.
 Another word for it is a coronary event.

-Heart attacks and strokes are the leading cause of death for all adults in most nations.
-However, current medical and natural methods of prevention and care are very poor!
-Hair mineral testing and The Development Program offer answers.
+Heart attacks and strokes are the leading cause of death for adults in most nations.
+However, current medical and even natural methods of prevention are poor, in our view.
+As a result, each year thousands of people die needlessly!
+Tissue mineral testing and The Development Program offer answers.

 THE HEART NEEDS A LOT OF BLOOD